project management cover

 What is Project Management?

-Project management is basically just figuring out how to get something done, including planning it out, organizing the steps, and following through until it’s finished.
+Project management is basically figuring out how to get something done, including planning, organizing the steps, and following through until it’s finished.

 It can involve anything from planning a wedding to running a big website launch.
 At the professional level, though, project management usually involves specific tools and practices to keep things on track.